Avabjwill/paradigm-v2/README.md

  -Use a Node and Express web server
  -Backed by a MySQL database with a Sequelize ORM
- -Use an existing public dataset to power the database (Kaggel 7K Books) -Migration strategy using seeds and schema files -Routes for retrieving and adding new data -Incorporate authentication (Passport, BCrypt) -Folder structure that meets the MVC paradigm
+ - Gathered job information from sites such as indeed and Linkedin -Migration strategy using seeds and schema files -Routes for retrieving and adding new data -Incorporate authentication (BCrypt)
+ -Folder structure that meets the MVC paradigm
- -Use Handlebars for server-side templating
- -Protected API keys in Node with environment variables -Polished front end/UI
+ -Use Handlebars and HTML for server-side templating -Protected API keys in Node with environment variables -Polished front end/UI
  -Meet good-quality coding standards (indentation, scoping, naming, etc.)
  -Deployed using Heroku (with data)
 -The development process
--In order to accomplish the challenge, the following steps were done:

 # MVPs
 (![Screenshot 2021-08-09 140305](https://user-images.githubusercontent.com/81047652/128752723-4e8b426e-1852-4ca2-8c2c-709f226166a4.png)